braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 4. Figure Exportation:

--  R4.1: The program shall offer an export option for visualizations, including clearly labeled export buttons and straightforward file format selection.
+-  R4.1: The program shall offer an export option for visualizations, including clearly labelled export buttons and straightforward file format selection.
 -  R4.2: The program shall show a confirmation or error message after an exportation attempt.

 #### Reliability: